Pictured: Face of 14-year-old killer who boasted after stabbing boy to death in park

 Tomasz Oleszak, 14, collapsed after he was knifed in a nature park in Gateshead last October

-A 15-year-old boy who boasted “I’ve wetted your boy” after stabbing a teenager deep in his chest has been convicted of murder and named after a judge ruled it was in the public interest and should act as a deterrent to young people carrying knives.
+A 14-year-old boy who boasted “I’ve wetted your boy” after stabbing a teenager has been convicted of murder and named after a judge ruled it was in the public interest and should act as a deterrent to young people carrying knives.

 Leighton Amies knifed Tomasz Oleszak deep in his chest as he walked through a nature park in Gateshead last October.